TheDevster/truelink/README.md

 ### Installation

-This tool has a dependency on Ruby and RSpec.
+This tool has a dependency on Ruby (version 3+) and RSpec (version 3.11).
 Please ensure you have ruby and it is accessible from your command line

 Ruby
 ```bash